computer-lab/computerlab.io/source/_posts/are-you-advanced-basic.md

 *"Whoever said," the scientist Lina demands of her humanist friend, "that a life has to have meaning?*

-Because every lifestyle choice is a coping strategy, a means to overcome the basic fact that life is just basic -- and basic to the extent that it could do without us.
+Every lifestyle choice is a coping strategy, a means to overcome the basic fact that life is just basic -- and basic to the extent that it could do without us.
 It's a story that has as much to do with the legacy of the nineteenth century as it does with the contradictions of the twentieth.

 ```
 The Neapolitan novels were published in English at around the same time the use of the term *basic* entered the American vernacular, between 2011 and 2014.
 The serial follows the lives of two women born in provincial Italy, and who come of age against the political upheavals of 1968.
 The main character, Elena, is a "smart girl" who manages to escape her conditions by means of a university education-- only to return to her place of birth unable to speak the dialect under which she was born.
 The other woman, Lina, remains in Naples, a city she will never leave until she disappears into it.
 Lina works in a sausage factory and is subject to the most basic of domestic abuse, until she becomes a computer programmer thanks to an IBM correspondence course.
 Both women must emerge in relation to their role as second-class citizens, the basic circumstances of which they will never escape.